kuanrcl/MySQL_Test_Drive/Lab2/Readme.md

 ## [OPTIONAL] Export/Import data

-By default, MySQL Workbench uses ``mysqldump`` utility to export the data by writing out data row one by one to in a single SQL file as database backup.
-If the database size is large, say more than 1TB, the data export process will take a long time to complete, and restoring data by using the **import** function will take more than triple of the export time.
+**MySQL Enterprise Backup** is an essential tool for enterprise database deployment.
+Besides *mysqlbackup* there is a database export tool, ``mysqldump`` utility to export the data by writing out data row one by one to in a single SQL file as database backup, this is the only tool available in MySQL Community Edition.
+If the database size is large, say more than 1TB, the data export process will take a long time to complete, and restoring data by using the ``mysqldump`` will take more than triple of the export time.

 The most reliable data backup option is to use
 > **MySQL Enterprise Backup** feature to backup/restore data faster and safer